open-contracting/infrastructure/docs/guidance/using.md

 #### (1) Evaluate the Open Contracting Data

-Check that the data you plan to analyse is in OCDS format
+Check that the data you plan to analyze is in OCDS format

 ```eval_rst
 .. admonition:: Tip